John-64/Botor-for-FHIR/README.md

 1. Start the Docker application
 2. Download the project and extract it
 3. Put the model.gguf into the "model" folder, inside the Botor project
-4. Edit the config.JSON with your API Key and the name of your LLM
+4. Edit the config.JSON with your API Key and the name of your LLM.gguf
 5. Open the terminal and go in the located project folder
 6. Then run this two commands:
   - docker build -t botor .